grinnell-cs/csc151-images/_eboards/eboard23-2.md

 ### Introductory notes

+* CPUs - Computing Peers United.
+A program that matches upperclassmen with early students for mentoring.
+You can ask any question, like, "What should I do when Prof. Rebelsky makes one of those things he calls 'jokes'?" or "How do I complete a CS major without taking any more classes from Prof. Rebelsky?"
+There's also money for you to eat in the Spencer Grill.
+There's a QR code.
 * Eid Mubarak.
 I wish you an Eid filled with love, joy, and unforgettable moments.
 * Also: Happy last day of March!